Ontario travel guide

 limit on numbers in bars and restaurants and at large gatherings in affected cities and regions

-mandatory wearing of face masks in indoor public settings
+mandatory wearing of face masks in certain indoor public settings

 Public spaces and services

 Travellers aged 12 and above must be fully vaccinated to depart from Canadian airports on both domestic and international flights, or travel on VIA Rail and Rocky Mountaineer trains.
 There are very limited exceptions.
 Non-medical face masks or face coverings are required for all flights to and from Canadian airports, and within airport terminals.
 Anyone who cannot wear a face mask for medical reasons must be in possession of a medical certificate.
 The Canadian authorities recommend the use of non-medical masks/facial coverings when it is not possible to consistently maintain a 2-metre physical distance from others, including on public transportation.
 Some local transport authorities are making this a mandatory requirement.
 You should ensure that you are in possession of a mask/facial covering when using public transport in the event you are requested by transport operators to wear one.